Uaird/Factorio-Blueprints/Bad Internet/README.md

 # Bad Internet

 Ever need to use more than one wire, but don't want to?
 This project enables you to read and write information from nodes connected to a single wire.
+The instructions are in the blueprint.

 ![image](https://github.com/Uaird/Factorio-Blueprints/assets/96286260/c63372cc-8474-41a5-806a-c528ce1d9cab)